Johanne101/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 Why Python programming is awesome

-		Because it pays the BILL$, and it's very useful to combine data and the data processes that on that data into into objects!
+		Because it pays the BILL$,
+		Python is very a very useful object oriented language that aims to combine data, and the data processes, that act on that data into objects!
 		**INCEPTION**

 What is an object